This is a tutorial for the Nervo board assembly.

 Soldering the little back connector option 3.3V or 5V to power last analog pins.

-Weld the push button.
+Solder the push button.

 Step5 and 6 are optional.
 If you don’t plan to have finger sensors or some sensors connectors, please jump over to step7.